 Gustine is a tiny town located in the state of Texas.
 With a population of 413 people and just one neighborhood, Gustine is the 966th largest community in Texas.

-Gustine is a blue-collar town, with 65.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gustine is generally considered to be a blue-collar town.
+65.96% of the Gustine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gustine is a town of farmers, fishers, or foresters, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Gustine who work in farm management occupations (29.26%), teaching (11.70%), and office and administrative support (5.85%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.45% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.